Wednesday, July 12, 2017

 Monday, July 10, 2017

 I don’t know why you felt the need to tell my eight-year-old son that he was in the wrong bathroom at IHOP.
 I’m not sure why you felt that his presence was a problem.
 What was your intention?
 If you truly felt that he was a girl, and that you were somehow going to protect him by questioning his gender, wouldn’t it have been even more effective to simply just make sure that he was okay?
 Why were you so concerned about his gender?
 Shouldn’t you just have finished your business, washed your hands, and gone back to your pancakes?
 After all, that’s what my son was planning to do.
 Instead, you told him he was in the wrong restroom.
-And when he told you he was a boy, you informed him that he didn’t look like a boy.
+And when he told you he was a boy, you informed him that he didn’t look like one.
 And then you took it one step further: you told him he should cut his hair.

 My son came back to the table, explaining that some man just told him he was in the wrong bathroom, that he looked like a girl, and that he should cut his hair.
 I asked my son how he responded to you.
 He explained that he just told you that he was a boy, but that he wished he could have told you that you were rude.
 I wanted to give my son permission to tell you that you were rude.
 In fact, I flippantly told him that he should have said exactly that.
-But, I have raised my kids to understand that telling something they are rude is, in fact, a bit rude.
+But, I have raised my kids to understand that telling someone they are rude is, in fact, a bit rude.
 My son said, “nah.
 That would have been awkward.”
 And so my son let it slide.
 But he was definitely shaken by your rudeness.

 What right do you have to tell an eight-year-old child what he should and shouldn’t do with his hair?
 I have raised my son and my daughter to understand that their bodies = their property, and that no one else has the right to touch their bodies without their permission.
 And this goes for their hair as well as any other parts.
 They have autonomy over their own bodies, sir, and you have no right to tell them or anyone else what to do with --or to-- their bodies.